This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Place all the ingredients in a blender and blend on high until smooth and creamy.

-• Remove from blender, divide into 4 portions (estimated is good enough ~1/3 cup each) and enjoy!
-Store in the refrigerator up to 5 days.
+• Remove from blender, divide into 4 portions (estimated is good enough ~1/3 cup each or enough to fill a ramekin) and enjoy!

 Video